wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab1.md

 [To top of this lab](#table-of-contents)

-## Part 4: Webex Calling App Installation
+## Part 4: Access to the Agent Desktop
 >The following video explains the process to access the Agent Desktop.
 Following the steps, you will log in with your credentials and indicate the number where you want to receive the calls.

 <iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/HmovpwYlcLs?rel=0" title="WxCC Lab #2 Part 4: Access to the Agent Desktop" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>